Alicia Soto-Leaf Litter

 Research and constant evolution

-In the DNA of the company, and of its director Alicia Soto, there is a constant search to take dance to different levels in each project.
-He has developed dance-theater pieces, shows for the street and non-conventional spaces, multimedia creations or made visual documents on his own work processes and those of other international companies with which he has worked.
+It has developed dance-theatre pieces, shows for the street and non-conventional spaces, multimedia creations and visual documents on its own work processes and those of other international companies with which it has worked.

-It was one of the first Spanish companies to introduce technology into its projects and reflect on its relationship with movement and dance on stage.
+It was one of the first Spanish companies to introduce technology into its projects and to reflect on its relationship with movement and dance on stage.

 More than 35 contemporary creations

-His projects include titles such as Breu the dog and his friend Electrolux (1999), between arms (2002.
-Nominated for the Max Awards).
-Block C, Angeles Fallen seek to ascend to Heaven (2003.
-MAX Award Nominee), The Woman of No Memory (2005), want (2007.
-Max Award Nominee), In vino veritas (2008), skinSITEs” vers.
+Its projects include El perro Breu y su amigo Electrolux (1999), Entre Brazos (2002.
+Nominated to the Max Awards).
+Bloque C, Ángeles Caídos buscan subir al Cielo (2003.
+Nominated to the Max Awards), La mujer de la sinmemoria (2005), Desea (2007.
+Nominated to the Max Awards) In vino veritas (2008), skinSITEs” vers.
 XI and XIII (2008 and 2009.
 In collaboration with Post Theater [New York / Berlin / Tokyo]), Super Gravity - Zero Gravity (2009.
-Co-production with the Post Theater company [New York / Berlin / Tokyo]), La Petit Voiture-la Comtesse (2010), the triptych Cartography of the Body in an architectural space (2014-2016.
-Bewilderment, Studio 1: Night, Studio 2: Silence, winner of the North Station Award of the Tac Festival 2014, and Study 3: Looks), Regards (2017), The garden of the Hesperides (2020), Sublime Anger (2022) and La Petit Voiture 2.0 (2022).
+Coproduction with the Post Theater Company [New York / Berlín/ Tokyo]) La Petit Voiture-la Comtesse (2010), the triptych Cartografía del Cuerpo en un espacio arquitectónico (2014-2016.
+(2014-2016.
+Desconcierto, Estudio 1: Nocturno, Estudio 2: Silencio, winner of the Estacion Norte Award of the Tac Festival 2014, and and Estudio 3: Miradas)), Regards (2017), 5X5, después del 19 (2020) The garden of the Hesperides (2020), Sublime Enfado (2022), La Petit Voiture 2.0 (2022), Human Landscapes (2024) and On Strings (2025).

-Collaborations with festivals and great figures
+Collaborations with festivals and major figures

 Press reviews